drblue9001/blockchain-backpack/website/part2.md

 [pc]: https://wiki.teamfortress.com/wiki/Paint_Can

-### Show Me the Code

 Using a Paint Can copies some attributes from the Paint Can to the target item, then consumes the Paint Can.
-Let's jump into the deep end of the pool and eventually write the lifeguard:

 ```cpp
 contract PaintCan is MutatingExtensionContract {